siamhyde/Hyde-Procurement-Intelligence/README.md

 Operating under uncertainty is the norm:

-trying to make sure the kitchen has enough for the week, under-ordering, over-ordering, fast decisions in an environment that rarely gives you clean signals.
+hoping the kitchen has enough for the week, accidentally under-ordering, over-ordering, fast decisions in an environment that rarely gives you clean signals.

-In hospitality SMBs, you are focused on surviving, not optimising.
+In hospitality SMB's, you are focused on surviving, not optimising.

-> Systems are substituted with intuition.
+> Systems are often substituted with intuition.
 > Decisions are made from memory, habit and experience.

 The data to do better already exists.
 It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

-Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.
+Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline for SMB's.

 ---